-Peter Dunn, Director of European Relations, leads Cullen International's Postal service.
-He regularly presents Cullen International's research in industry conferences and training courses.
-Peter previously worked for Royal Mail and also in the telecoms sector for Orange, Colt and for Digicel Group in the Caribbean.
+Peter Dunn, Director of European Relations, is responsible for developing and maintaining close relations with Cullen's clients and other contacts in Europe.
+He regularly presents Cullen's research in industry conferences and training courses.
+Peter also leads the regulatory intelligence service covering sustainability.
+Before joining Cullen International in 2010, he worked in the UK and continental Europe for Orange and for Colt, and for Digicel Group in the Caribbean

 Martin Schraa, Principal Analyst, follows postal regulation in the Netherlands.
 His main responsibility is to cover telecoms regulation at the EU level, covering the European Commission, Parliament, Council and BEREC.
-Martin joined Cullen International in 2007 after an internship at the European Telecommunications Network Operators' association (FTNO)
+Martin joined Cullen International in 2007 after an internship at the European Telecommunications Network Operators' association (ETNO).

-Céline Senay, Analyst, follows postal regulation in Luxembourg and Ireland, as well as telecoms regulation in Luxembourg and Turkey.
-Céline holds a master's degree in economic law from the Université Libre de Bruxelles (ULB) and an advanced master's in Information and Communication Technology Law (ICT) from Université de Namur, Belgium.
+Céline Senay, Analyst, follows postal regulation in France and Luxembourg.
+Céline holds a master's degree in economic law from the Université Libre de Bruxelles (ULB) and an advanced master's in Information and Communication Technology

-Michael van Maris van Dijk, Analyst, follows postal regulation in Austria and the United Kingdom, as well as telecoms regulation in Cyprus.
+Michael van Maris van Dijk, Analyst, follows postal regulation in Austria and Belgium, as well as telecoms regulation in Cyprus.
 He also follows European developments in sustainability regulation.
-He holds a BA in Law with Law Studies in Europe from the University of Oxford
+He holds a BA in Law with Law Studies in Europe from the University of Oxford.